SciNUP: Natural Language User Interest Profiles for Scientific Literature Recommendation: The Dataset

 \subsection{Dataset Statistics}

 The key statistics for the \dataset dataset are summarized in Table~\ref{tab:dataset_summary}.
-With 1,000 authors, the dataset supports robust statistical analysis, and the diversity in paper counts offers a realistic and varied set of author profiles.
-The most frequently represented arXiv categories in which the authors in our dataset publish are diverse fields of physics, mathematics, and computer science; see Figure~\ref{fig:arxiv-categories}.
+With 1,000 users, the dataset supports robust statistical analysis, and the diversity in paper counts offers a realistic and varied set of user profiles.
+The most frequently represented arXiv categories in which the users in our dataset publish are diverse fields of physics, mathematics, and computer science; see Figure~\ref{fig:arxiv-categories}.

 We observe a noticeable difference in profile length across Prompts A and B, which will provide insights into the impact of prompting strategies (to be examined in Section~\ref{sec:exp:analysis}).

 The majority of NL profiles are classified as narrow.
 Figure~\ref{fig:breadth-distribution} provides a further breakdown of profile breadth by the prompts and LLMs used.
 We find that the choice of prompt has a negligible effect on profile breadth.
 However, we observe a notable difference in the distributions based on the LLM used: GPT-4o tends to produce profiles that are either broad or narrow, while Llama yields a higher proportion of medium-breadth profiles.